Rish-1903/Adobe-Gensolve/README.md

 To run the above task :

-1.Run the script `symmetry.py` by inputting the image path.
+1.Run the script `symmetry.py` by inputting the path to your csv file and horizontal/vertical symmetry.